elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 ### Basic EPS

-Actual earnings over the weighted average number of common shares outstanding
+Income available to common shareholders (remove preferred dividends) over the weighted average number of common shares outstanding

+- apply stock splits retroactively when calculating weighted average

 ### Diluted EPS

-Considering dilutions due to complex financial instruments at play.
+- Considering dilutions due to complex financial instruments at play.
+- Add dilutive securities one at a time based on most dilutive to least dilutive (order matters)
+- Do not include securities that increase the EPS
+  - If options dilute EPS but then convertible bond increases EPS, include only the options dilution

 ### EPS IFRS vs ASPE